-Commission revenue attributable to major medical individual and family health insurance plans represented approximately 91% and 90% of our total commission revenue in the three months ended March 31, 2010 and 2011, respectively.
+Commission revenue attributable to major medical individual and family health insurance plans represented approximately 91% and 89% of our total commission revenue in the three months ended June 30, 2010 and 2011, respectively, and represented approximately 91% and 90% of our total commission revenue in the six months ended June 30, 2010 and 2011, respectively.
 Major medical individual and family health insurance plans do not include small business, short-term, stand-alone dental, life, student and Medicare-related health insurance plans.